Last Updated – Dec 2022

 – Importance of the Banking sector in India

-– Things to consider while picking the best banking stocks to buy
+– List of best banking stocks to buy

 – A model portfolio to gain exposure to the best banking stocks in India

 – A detailed table consisting of various parameters factored in to evaluate the best bank shares to buy now in India